Nuttapon/docs/source/index.md

 Next up is charging your customer card.
 Using the token you received during the previous step you can then create a charge object using one of our libraries or simply by using your language standard library or even a tool like curl.
 Our API follows a REST architecture.

-Omise also offers a nice abstraction atop Cards called Customers that you can use to remember wich cards belongs to which customers and let you use their customer ID instead of having to exchange tokens every time you want to charge a recurring customers.
+Omise also offers a nice abstraction atop Cards called Customers that you can use to remember which cards belongs to which customers and let you use their customer ID instead of having to exchange tokens every time you want to charge a recurring customers.

 [Learn more on how to charge cards](./collecting-card-information.html)